Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/TitaniumEquities/OneFeed.md

-## Complex Auction: Cboe Titanium Options Complex Auction
+## TitaniumEquities One Feed: Cboe Titanium Equities One Feed

-Complex order auction feed for options traded on Cboe Titanium Options.
+Consolidated market data feed combining top of book, last sale, and auction information for equities traded on Cboe Titanium Equities.

 ### Transport